bradsdavis/jbpm-ws-secure-handler/README.md

 	* This project provides an example of leveraging jaxws-base-handler to execute Web Service / Secure Web Service Invocations.
 	* This project's classes were generaged by the CXF Plugin that is commented out in the pom.xml.
 		* This can be leveraged as an example for creating Web Service Clients from WSDL files.
-	* The class org.jbpm.ws.example.v1.HelloWorldServiceV1WorkItemHandler extends the AbstractJaxWSWorkItemHandler<HelloWorldService>
+	* The class `org.jbpm.ws.example.v1.HelloWorldServiceV1WorkItemHandler` extends the `AbstractJaxWSWorkItemHandler<HelloWorldService>`
 	* The method enhanceRequestContext is used to setup the request context, in this case, adding username and password for the HTTP BASIC Authentication of the example-ws-secure Web Service.
-	* Other methods may be overriden such as getWsdlURL, getNamespaceURI, getLocalPart to direct the Work Item Handler on where to retrieve the required parameters.
+	* Other methods may be overriden such as `getWsdlURL`, `getNamespaceURI`, `getLocalPart` to direct the Work Item Handler on where to retrieve the required parameters.
 		* You may override these methods, for example, to get the WSDL address from a System Property rather than from the Work Item's context, for example.